paulmecklenburg/svg2nc/README.md

 ## Known Issues and Limitations

-svg2nc relies on libsvgtiny to handle svg input.
-Many paths and basic shapes are supported.
-Notably absent is the svg arc command.
-Clones are ignored.
-Layers that are marked hidden are not actually ignored.
+svg2nc relies on nanosvg to handle svg input.

 Parts placed within holes of other parts are cut first.